 There are no known Aboriginal heritage sites within the proposed works area.
 There is some potential to limit the risk of impacting unrecorded Aboriginal archaeological objects if present, through managing the work program in those areas where sites have potential to occur.
-The program of work is varied however, and where previous works already exist the channels themselves cannot now be realigned or avoided.
+The program of work is varied however, and the channels themselves cannot now be realigned or avoided.
 The construction of the channels has resulted in considerable disturbance from earthworks and the proposed expansion cannot be relocated to another area.
-However, in areas where previous channels have not been constructed this may be possible.

-There are no identifiable landscape features within Area 1 that would be considered as having high archaeological potential, while the general floodplain would be considered to have low to moderate potential based on other survey results from the region.
-This assumes a low level of disturbance, but the location of the channels and roads within Griffith has significantly increased the level of disturbance.
+There are no identifiable landscape features within Area 12 that would be considered as having high archaeological potential, while the general floodplain would be considered to have low to moderate potential based on other survey results from the region.
+This assumes a low level of disturbance, however the proximity of the Project Area to several known wetlands increases the likelihood of Aboriginal objects being present.